sourceduty/VPN/README.md

 ### Sourceduty and VPNs

-As a digital creator, Sourceduty chooses not to use VPNs because I view them as unnecessary commercial internet connection masks that can waste both time and money.
+As a digital creator, Sourceduty chooses not to use VPNs because Sourceduty views them as unnecessary commercial internet connection masks that can waste both time and money.
 In this experience, the benefits of a VPN, such as accessing region-restricted content or avoiding ISP throttling, do not justify the additional cost and potential decrease in connection speed.
 Sourceduty prefers to invest it's resources directly into ir's creative tools and projects rather than on a service that, for business needs, offers minimal added value.
 By optimizing my workflow and leveraging other available resources, Sourceduty can maintain productivity and efficiency without relying on a VPN.

 ***
 Copyright (C) 2024, Sourceduty - All Rights Reserved.